-The newer version of Monstroid 2 released in 2018 brought more improvements, including more themes, improvements to Power Builder, more WooCommerce integration, better responsiveness and other back end improvements.
+A newer version of Monstroid 2 released in 2018 brought more improvements, including more themes, improvements to Power Builder, more WooCommerce integration, better responsiveness, and other back end improvements.

 One thing Monstroid 2 does well is pack in the features.
 The new version really is a complete multipurpose WordPress theme that has all the necessary plugins and features for building complete websites.

 - Demo websites page with a built-in installer.

 - JetPlugins including JetElements.